 Volume refers to the relative softness or loudness of your voice.
 Like most of the other issues we've discussed in this section, the proper volume for a given speaking engagement usually falls on the scale in Figure 11.4.
 If you speak too softly ("too little" volume), your audience will struggle to hear and understand you and may give up trying to listen.
-If you speak with "too much" volume, your audience may feel that you are yelling at them, or at least feel uncomfortable with you shouting.
+If you speak with "too much" volume, your audience may feel that you are yelling at them, or at least feel uncomfortable with your shouting.
 The volume you use should fit the size of the audience and the room.

-Fortunately, for the purposes of this class, your normal speaking voice will probably work just fine since you are in a relatively small space with around twenty people.
+Fortunately for some of you, for the purposes of this class, your normal speaking voice will probably work just fine since you are in a relatively small space with around twenty people.
 However, if you know that you are naturally a soft-spoken person, you will need to work on breathing to get more air into your lungs, and on projecting your voice to the people in the last row, not just those in the front.
+And as you know, classroom sizes vary, so your room may seat 22 students or 52-a big difference in how loud you will need to be.
 Of course, if you are naturally a very loud talker, you may want to make other adjustments when giving your speech.
 Obviously this will all change if you are asked to speak in a larger venue or given a microphone to use.

 Public speaking relies on the voice for interest, credibility, audibility, and clarity.
-The British Prime Minister of the 19th century was quoted saying, "There is no greater index of character so sure as the voice."
+The British Prime Minister Benjamin Disraeli of the 19th century wrote, "There is no greater index of character so sure as the voice."
 While that seems exaggerated today, a public speaker at any level cannot ignore the energy, loudness, and clarity in their voice.
 There are four steps to voice production: breathing (produced by the lungs, which are largely responsible for the vocal characteristic of volume); phonation (the production of the sound in the vocal folds, which close and vibrate to produce sound for speaking as the air is exhaled over them; phonation creates pitch); resonation (a type of amplification of the sound in the larynx, oral cavity, and nasal cavity, which creates the characteristic of quality); and articulation, which produces the sounds of language others can understand and is responsible for rate and for being understood.